armandofox/armandofox.github.io/_pages/music-theater/theaters.md

 Area that cna do so) means every seat is a good seat.
 Each season is a mix of classic and modern plays, and smaller/boutique plus larger/marquee musicals.
 Disclaimer: I've done a bunch of shows there and love working in that space.
+10 minute bus ride (line O, but warning, runs infrequently) or cab ride from Fruitvale BART.

 **[Berkeley Rep](berkeleyrep.org)** -- you should just subscribe, otherwise you'll end up flying to New York and paying double to see a